United States v. Khalid Sheikh Mohammed: Pretrial (2012-Present)

 On September 7, 2021, pre-trial hearings resumed after a break of a year and a half due to the COVID-19 pandemic and personnel changes.

-On July 18, 2022, the U.S. Department of Defense released a media invitation for the pre-trial hearing scheduled from September 17, 2022, to October 15, 2022.
-However, in August 2022, the pre-trials were postponed to an unspecified date.
 In December 2022, hearings were further postponed into 2023, with speculation that they may be delayed even more as the Biden administration weighs a possible plea deal that would take the death penalty off the table.
 This news attracted criticism from Republicans, with US Representative Jim Jordan tweeting, "Joe Biden's allies are negotiating lesser sentences for 9/11 attackers.
 If they won't punish terrorists, how can we trust them to lock up criminals in your neighborhood?"

 In a letter dated August 1, 2023, Pentagon officials informed families of 9/11 victims of the possibility of a plea agreement which would spare the lives of the accused.